Using Microsoft PowerPoint is an easy and effective way to present information for

 to an image in Word is fast and easy.

-How to add alt. text to a slide
+How to add alt. text to an image (with clip)

 - Add the image to your powerpoint slide.